Particular/docs.particular.net/nservicebus/handlers/index.md

 To handle messages of all types:

-1. Set up the [unobtrusive message configuration](/nservicebus/messaging/unobtrusive-mode.md) to designate which classes are messages.
+1. Set up the [message convention](/nservicebus/messaging/messages-events-commands.md) to designate which classes are messages.
 This example uses a namespace match.
 2. Create a handler of type `Object`.
 This handler will be executed for all messages that are delivered to the queue for this endpoint.

 Since this class is setup to handle type `Object`, every message arriving in the queue will trigger it.